Records smashed at Knockcroghery dispersal sale

 Stock ewes

-Stacked with the breed's leading genetics and being proven breeders themselves, the Knockcroghery stock ewes where in high demand, selling to an impressive average of €1,550.
+Stacked with the breed’s leading genetics and being proven breeders themselves, the Knockcroghery stock ewes were in high demand, selling to an impressive average of €1,550.

-Following after Winter topping the section at €10,000 was her half-sister, also being sired by Oakchurch Utopia.

 Knockcroghery stock ewe that sold for €3,500. \ Shanon Kinahan